kcarnold/cs344/content/units/01introduction/lab/index.md

 {{<task>}}Run the code blocks as is.{{</task>}}

+> Note: If you experience an "out of memory error":
+>
+> 1. Check that you don't have another notebook already running (if you're not sure, log off and log back in).
+> 2. "Restart and Run All" on the Kernel menu.
+> 3. If this still doesn't work, add `bs=8` as a keyword parameter to `ImageDataLoaders.from_name_func`.

 <!-- Although several things appear on the way, refer to the final table for the accuracy of the resulting classifier. -->

 > Optionally, you may try the uploader widget on a photo of your choice.